science-en-poche/yelandur/API.md

 ##### `GET`

-`GET /devices` returns the array of all devices the user has access to.
-`GET /devices` will return something along the lines of
+`GET /devices` returns the array of all registered devices. `GET /devices` will return something along the lines of

 ```json
 {